-5.41 It is essential that both the interior and exterior of the converted historic building retain its historic character, referencing its original use.
+5.41 Retaining the historic character of the interior and exterior of the converted building and referencing its original use, demonstrates a clear understanding of significance and a positive approach to conversion.
 When converting a non-residential historic building into residential use, the introduction of domesticating features should be minimised.
-For example, maintaining the visual distinction of farm buildings from farmhouses or other adjacent houses is an essential consideration; even where a barn or shippon is attached to a dwellinghouse and the residential use is being extended into it, it is important to maintain the two distinct and complementary characters of barn and house.
+For example, maintaining the visual distinction of farm buildings from farmhouses or other adjacent houses is an important consideration; even where a barn or shippon is attached to a dwellinghouse and the residential use is being extended into it, it is important to maintain the two distinct and complementary characters of barn and house.

-The barn adjoining the farmhouse has been converted but retains a distinct utilitarian character (© PDNPA)
+The barn adjoining the farmhouse has been converted to domestic use but retains a distinct utilitarian character. (© PDNPA)